truenas/middleware/docs/userguide/freenas_storage.rst

 write, or checksum errors.
 It also indicates the status of the latest ZFS scrub.
 If you click the entry for a device, buttons will appear to edit the device's options (shown in Figure 8.1n), offline the device, or replace the device (as described in :ref:`Replacing a Failed Drive`).

 **Upgrade:** used to upgrade the pool to the latest ZFS features, as described in :ref:`Upgrading a ZFS Pool`.
+This button will not appear if the pool is running the latest versions of feature flags.

 **Figure 8.1m: Volume Status**